Lifts & Terrain

 El Colorado and

-Access to El Colorado is really only for advanced skiers as the Sol Run is not necessarily groomed, and the t-bar up Cono Este at El Colorado is a black run in itself.
-The signage for the turn-off to El Colorado is subtle so keep your eyes peeled.
-The interconnection to La Parva is much higher up the mountain and is more inclined to be closed.
-This connection is also only for experienced riders.
+Access to El Colorado is via the Sol Run which is generally groomed, but the T-Bar up the Cono Este at El Colorado is a black run in itself, so the connection is best for strong intermediates and up.
+The connection to La Parva is higher up and is also for riders of at least intermediate ability.

 Valle Nevado Lifts

 Valle Nevado has the best lift infrastructure in Chile.
-Combined with the new 2011 gondola, the Andes Express quad is the pride and joy of the resort.
-Another two of the lifts are not detachable but they have “magic carpet” loading mechanisms, so they travel nearly as fast as the Andes.
+Combined with the new gondola, the Andes Express quad is the pride and joy of the resort.
+Another two of the lifts are not detachable but they have “magic carpet” loading mechanisms, so they can travel nearly as fast as the Andes chair.

-Lift lines can be problematic on weekends when all the Santiago locals come for a ski.
-Midweek it’s generally OK on the chair lifts, but the pomas can have significant lift lines.
-It seems criminal to queue for a poma?!
+Lift lines are sometimes problematic on weekends when all the Santiago locals come for a ski.
+Midweek it’s generally OK.

 Lift Tickets

-When the big storms roll in, most of the lifts shut down.
-The resort is only fully closed about 5 days of the season.
-However on the days when they only run a couple of lifts, it’s probably not worth going out.
+Valle Nevado has a much higher number of fine weather days than inclement weather days, so this is the place to score a tan!
+However when the big storms do roll in, most of the lifts shut down.
+The resort is only fully closed about 5 days of the season, but on the days when they only run a couple of lifts, it’s probably not worth going out.
 With no trees and very few other terrain features, visibility can be a major problem at Valle Nevado.

 Valle Nevado is perfectly suited to intermediate riders; 36% of the trails are officially rated blue (intermediate) but most of the red runs (another 33%) are also appropriate for intermediates.
 The exception is when a trail isn’t groomed.
 You’ll have to keep a close look out because the resort doesn’t provide a grooming report.